DiamondPurvis/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+An event is an interaction that a user may have on a site.
+This event triggers somthing to happen.

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?